 A taxi from Schiphol to Utrecht would normally cost around €90 on the meter.
 Some companies can offer lower fixed fares.
-For example, local Utrecht taxi company UTC (+31(0)30 2300 400) has a fixed €55 Utrecht-Schiphol fare either way.
+For example, local Utrecht taxi company UTC (+31(0)30 2300 400) has a fixed €55 Utrecht-Schiphol fare either way if booked in advance.

 Night train service - Note there are hourly night trains running to/from Utrecht which serve the cities mentioned.

-International train services to/from Utrecht - The regular ICE train between Frankfurt/Cologne/Dusseldorf and Amsterdam makes a stop at Utrecht central.
+International train services to/from Utrecht - The regular ICE International train between Frankfurt/Cologne/Dusseldorf and Amsterdam makes a stop at Utrecht Central.
 There is also a daily service to/from Basel in Switzerland.
-In addition, all the night train "sleeper" services to/from Amsterdam (Basel/Zurich/Munich/Berlin/Copenhagen/Prague/Warsaw) make a stop in Utrecht.
+In addition, all the night train sleeper services to/from Amsterdam (Basel/Zurich/Munich) make a stop in Utrecht.

 Eurolines - There is a 2x daily coach serving London Victoria (a day service and an overnight service).
 There are also direct Eurolines services from Utrecht to Brussels, Paris, Berlin, Dusseldorf, Cologne, Frankfurt, Prague and Barcelona.
 Onward connections throughout Europe are possible.
-The Eurolines Utrecht ticket office can be found at at Stationsplein 57.
+The Eurolines Utrecht ticket office can be found at Domplein 9 in the VVV tourist office.

 NS replacement buses - During periods of maintenance and/or service disruptions, rail replacement buses run from Jaarbeursplein.